 As regards the equipment, over 70% has already been purchased or made available by private benefactors.
 The premises that will be used for the clinics are already available, mainly consisting of residential units provided on loan by private individuals and local public bodies.
 The renovation, also supported by the contribution of local volunteer groups, is proceeding as planned and already covers more than 50% of the entire project.

-Project name: We’ll bring your smile back.
+Name of the project: We’ll bring your smile back.
 Social Dentistry Network

-Proposing organisation: Umberto I Society for Night Shelters
+Name of the proposing entity: Umberto I Society for Night Shelters

 Starting date: 01/01/2017

 End date: 01/06/2019 estimated